kroshu/kuka_robot_descriptions/README.md

 The frames of the main serial chain in the xacros (`base_link` to `link_6` or `link_7`) follow the Denavit–Hartenberg conventions of Khalil-Dombre.
 The other frames, which are added to conform to ROS-Industrial follow the conventions defined there: `base` and `tool0` are defined to be identical to the frames on the controller, while `flange` follows [REP-103](https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions), meaning that in default position x+ points forwards and z+ upwards.

+### Collision geometry

+Collision meshes are provided for the robots to speed up collision avoidance and detection calculations.
+These are automatically generated from the visual meshes using the Blender python API (remesh modifier) with fixed parameter values.
+This generation process will be fine-tuned in the future to further optimize collision calculations.

 ### Joint limit configurations